Graph limits and hereditary properties: Random-free graph limits and classes

 \begin{remark} We do not know explicit examples of graphs $F$ satisfying \ref{Prf} for the random-free classes of graphs just mentioned, but we guess that small examples exist. \end{remark}

 However, not every class of intersection graphs is random-free.

 \begin{example} Let $\cA$ be the family of finite subsets of some infinite set (for example $\bbN$).
-Then, every graph is an $\cA$-intersection graph.
-(If $G$ is a graph, label the edges by integers and for each vertex $v$, let $A_v$ be the set of the edges incident to $v$.)
+Then, as said in \refE{Ealla}, every graph is an $\cA$-intersection graph.
 Consequently, every graph limit is an $\cA$-intersection graph limit, and the class of \aig{s} is not random-free. \end{example}